shubhamk0027/Suggestion-Mining/README.md

 All the models saved are in the ./model directory

-All the training data, testing data, data after cleaning, and the submissions are in the ./data structure
+All the training data, testing data, data after cleaning, and the submissions are in the ./data directory

 ## Submission